Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-status.md

 [![Debug Session using LLDB]({filename}/assets/img/gsoc-kdevelop-lldb-status-debugging.png)]({filename}/assets/img/gsoc-kdevelop-lldb-status-debugging.png)

-!!! note "Tips"
+!!! info "Tips"
-    There's a 'repeat' mode in the Debugger Console.
+    There's a "repeat" mode in the Debugger Console.
 If you check the small button left to the command edit, you can press enter directly to repeat the last command.

 ## Feature Implementation Status